Black Cotton Soil

 Precautions for High-Rise Building are given below;

-- Provide pile foundation, raft or mat foundation, or under-reamed pile for the high-rise structures.
-It is advisable that the foundation should be relatively independent of the surrounding black cotton soil as it will injury it.
+Provide pile foundation, raft or mat foundation, or under-reamed pile for the high-rise structures.
+It is advisable that the foundation should be relatively independent of the surrounding black cotton soil as it will injure it.

 Replacement Of Black Cotton Soil

-- This is the easiest technique in which Black Cotton Soil is replaced with some different suitable soil like a combination of moorum and sand with cohesive soil to prevent shrinkage characteristics or water-bound macadam mix and compacted at Optimum Moisture Content.
+This is the easiest technique in which Black Cotton Soil is replaced with some different suitable soil like a combination of moored and sand with cohesive soil to prevent shrinkage characteristics or water-bound macadam mix and compacted at Optimum Moisture Content.

-Preventing Water Entering In Contact With Black Cotton Soil
+Preventing Water From Entering In Contact With Black Cotton Soil

 Rainwater can come in contact with the black cotton soil of the foundation from the following details:-